 - Increase lifestyle spending (See?!?!
 We’re not all about saving!)

 - Open a non-retirement investment account and start investing

 These are guidelines for managing your money, not hard and fast rules.
 Use them as a litmus test to see where you’re out of balance or where to focus your resources.
 At any point during these steps, a financial advisor can guide you through these decisions.
 We love guiding young people through the financial game of LIFE!
-Sign up for our Beginner Finance Workshop starting October 15, 2020 or reach out to an advisor today!
+Reach out to an advisor today!